griffithlab/genviz.org/_posts/0007-01-01-advancedggplot2.md

 {% include figure.html image="/assets/advanced_ggplot/arrangedPlot.5.png" width="750" %}

 Most of the material in here, specifically the modification of gTable objects is advanced and in most cases will probably be uneccessary.
 But hopefully if you need to modify these types of objects you'll have a basic understanding of how to go about doing it.
 We've really only scratched the surface of gTable objects as these are low level functions.
 The thing to remember is that you can modify these objects with some patience and trail and error.

+#### Exercise

+Someone has decided they want a purple border around all the legends for our final plot (don't ask me why).
+We could of course do this within ggplot but let's imagine we've lost the code for creating the plot and only have the grob object to work with.
+Follow the instructions below and modify the grob to have this purple border.

+1. Save our `finalGrob` as `exercise1` so we don't overwrite anything
+2. dig into the newly saved `exercise1` and attempt to find where to change the legend border (hint your looking for something called col)
+3. Replace the value currently in `col` to purple
+4. use `grid.draw()` to plot the result

+{% include question.html question="solution" answer='The solution is in <a href="http://genviz.org/assets/advanced_ggplot/exercise1/solution.2.R">solution.2.R</a>'%}